 Hmmm, how long would it take?

-Maybe five hours?
+Maybe two hours?

 I don’t think I’m the person with that skillset and I’m pretty busy this week.
 (Explain why you can't)